Fabulang/quiz/en/project-control.md

    * connect the wires to the red tubes
    * enter the code 'four two seven eight'

-   but then she wakes up.
+   But then she wakes up.
 She was dreaming.

 6. Her manager fires her, and Nicole realises